ml-and-ds-papers-on-the-go/andre-ye.github.io/about.md

 [Back](https://andre-ye.github.io/)

+## About

 <br>

 ---

 <br>

-Hey - I'm Andre.
-I'm passionate about machine learning and better understanding the "black box" that is neural networks.
+**Hey - I'm Andre.** I'm passionate about machine learning and better understanding the "black box" that is neural networks.
 By better understanding implicit biases and the thinking processes of deep learning models, we will better be able to use it in our society.

 My resume is [here](https://andre-ye.github.io/scripts/andre-ye-resume.pdf){:target="_blank"}.